 Grand Secretary, the aforementioned William Waddill.

-On October 18, 1787 Waddill, along with John Dixon, Sr. (another former Williamsburg Lodge transplant who’s son would later be a master of No.19) and Daniel Lambert would file a petition (the original which is still hanging in the lodge) for a charter for a new lodge to be named after Edmund Randolph, the sitting Grand Master and Governor of Virginia.
+On October 29, 1787 Waddill, along with John Dixon, Sr. (another former Williamsburg Lodge transplant who’s son would later be a master of No.19) and Daniel Lambert would file a petition (the original which is still hanging in the lodge is pictured) for a charter for a new lodge to be named after Edmund Randolph, the sitting Grand Master and Governor of Virginia.
 According to the History of Richmond Randolph No.19 by Worshipful Charles P. Rady the petitioners were:

 “Moved by a desire to extend the area of masonry, and thereby aid in the dissemination of her time-honored principles, as embodied in the truly Masonic virtues of Friendship, Morality, and Brotherly Love, united themselves together, and formally requested the Grand Lodge of Virginia to issue them a Charter of Incorporation for Richmond Randolph Lodge A.F. and A.M.”